prakashmahendran/backend-test-tools/README.md

 - **firstName**: First name of the user, will also define all the variations of name.
 - **lastName**: Last name of the user, will also define all the variations of name.
-- **organizationId**: Id of the organization to which the user is related.
-Will define the date at which he joined.
-- **admin**: User is admin of the organization.
 - **member**: User is a member of the organization.
 - **moreRandom**: Adds randomness to unique fields to avoid collisions when building a large number of objects.